 - Allowing access to your property using formal agreement known as an easement

 It is liable at the time of the transfer.

-How much money is due?
+How much is Stamp Duty in Qld?

 Queensland Stamp Duty, which is now called Transfer Duty, is levied on the higher of the market value or the actual charged value and does not take into account any loans or encumbrances over the property.
 This means that if you transfer property to a friend or family member at a free or reduced rate, the Stamp Duty is calculated on the market value rather than the value that the new owner paid.